Orpere/terraform-useful-providers/README.md

 ## Random Providers or useful providers

 Random Providers permit us to use the terraform logical with out interfere directly with the infrastructure as example it can attribute random values to variables.
+It is used to avoid the time wasting inventing attributes names and values to resources.

 we know the follow resources: